CHOIR: A Chatbot-mediated Organizational Memory Leveraging Communication in University Research Labs: Related Work

 \section{Related Work}

-In this section, we explore prior research on organizational memory and knowledge management systems, examining how digital platforms have evolved to support knowledge preservation and sharing.
+While prior work on personal knowledge management~\cite{dumais2003stuff, gemmell2006mylifebits, capra2005using} focused on search-based retrieval across collected sources, an organization's knowledge management is challenging due to its scale and group dynamics.
+We explore prior research on organizational memory and knowledge management systems, examining how digital platforms have evolved to support knowledge preservation and sharing.
 We then investigate approaches to transforming conversational data into organizational knowledge, and finally review the emerging role of chatbots and large language models (LLMs) in facilitating knowledge work.